RSSNext/rsshub-docs/src/guide/index.md

 ## Radar

-In addition to the two functions of generating RSS and obtaining data, RSSHub also provides a Radar function, which is used to map website addresses to RSSHub addresses.
+RSSHub also provides a Radar function, which is used to map website addresses to RSSHub addresses.

-### Configuration file
+### Rules

-Radar has two types of configuration files, one is a full-featured [js file](https://github.com/DIYgod/RSSHub/blob/gh-pages/build/radar-rules.js), and the other is a simplified [json file](https://github.com/DIYgod/RSSHub/blob/gh-pages/build/radar-rules.json).
+You can use the API of the instance to obtain the Radar rules supported by the current instance, such as the rules of official instance https://rsshub.app/api/radar/rules .

 ### Usage